Signs of Water Seepage Through Basement Walls

 - Seepage patterns repeat after storms

-If moisture increases after rainfall and follows structural features of the wall, it is unlikely to be caused by plumbing.
+If moisture increases after rainfall and follows structural features of the wall, seepage is more likely than a plumbing leak.

 Seepage vs. General Basement Humidity